jakobhviid/ProjectLeapNode/SingleServerGuide/README.md

 ## Single Server Guide

-For this setup you run the whole stack on a single server.
+For this setup you run the whole stack on a single linux server.
 It is not recommended, but can be useful in some cases.

 This server is refered to as 'SingleServer'.
-Make sure this server passes the requirements described in [server setup](../SERVERSETUP.md).
+Make sure this server passes the requirements described in [server setup](../SERVERSETUP.md). **Make sure you have opened all the ports and are on a linux machine**.

 In order to make this viable in a production setup you need to seperate services onto other hosts.
 Each host should then have Dashboard-Server installed alongside the service.
 E.g. Create a Kerberos server which installs Dashboard-Server, Kerberos, then onto another host install a Postgres Database for Kerberos.